mrabbitz/Project3-CUDA-Path-Tracer/README.md

 ***Insert cool demo image(s) here***

 ### Perfect Specular Reflection (Mirrored) BSDF Evaluation
+Perfect Specular Reflection (Mirrored) BSDF evaluation models surfaces that reflect light in a single, mirror-like direction.
+Incoming light rays are reflected at an angle equal to the incident angle relative to the surface normal, creating sharp reflections without any scattering.
+In this path tracer, the reflection is computed by reflecting the incoming ray about the surface normal, effectively simulating the behavior of ideal mirrors.

 |Mirrored Reflectance|
 |:--:|
 |<img src="img/specular_reflection.png" alt="specular_reflection" height="200"> <tr></tr>|